719 Albert: Close approaches

 The asteroid has a minimum orbital intersection distance with Earth of 0.2030 AU, which translates into 79.1 lunar distances.
 On 8 September 1911, shortly before its discovery, it made its closest approach at 0.2054 AU.
 After another close encounter in 1941, Albert will not approach Earth to a similar distance until 2078.

 Discovery

 Discovered in 1911 by Johann Palisa, Albert was named after one of the Imperial Observatory in Vienna's major benefactors, Albert Salomon von Rothschild, who had died some months before.
 Due to inaccuracies in the asteroid's computed orbit it was subsequently lost and not recovered until 2000 by Jeffrey Larsen using data from the Spacewatch asteroid survey project.
 Prior to being recovered in 2000, Albert was the last "lost asteroid" among those assigned numbers (69230 Hermes was not numbered until 2003).
-The second-to-last "lost" numbered asteroid, 878 Mildred, had been recovered in 1991.
+The second-last "lost" numbered asteroid, 878 Mildred, had been recovered in 1991.